-I began working on issues related to research ethics and oversight while working in the Division of Medical Ethics at New York University and continued to do so while working at the Ethox Centre at the University of Oxford.
+I began working on issues related to research ethics and oversight while working as a Research Assistant in the Division of Medical Ethics at New York University and continued to do so while a post doc at the Ethox Centre at the University of Oxford.
 Collaborative papers I have written on this topic include an evaluation of the Belmont Report in relation to the state of research ethics today, an examination of issues faced by the many novel regulatory bodies (e.g., conflict of interest committees, data safety monitoring boards) that have been developed in in the realm of research oversight, and a discussion of how research ethics and oversight ought to proceed in response to developing neurotechnologies.
-My current work in this area explores how mechanisms of research oversight differ within academia and industry and what role communities ought to have in the regulation of research.

 Friesen, P., Kearns, L., Redman, B., & Caplan, A. L. (2017).
 Rethinking the Belmont Report?
 The American Journal of Bioethics.

 Friesen, P., & O’Leary, K. (2019).
 Machine learning and suicide prevention: considering context as a guide to ethical design, Mental Health as Public Health: Interdisciplinary Perspectives on the Ethics of Prevention, Eds.
 Cratsley, K., and Radden, J., Elsevier.

 Recent/ Forthcoming Papers:

 Friesen, P., Douglas-Jones, R., Marks, M., Pierce R., Fletcher, K., Mishra, A., Lorimer, J., Veliz, C., Hallowell, N., Graham, M., Chan, M.S.
 Davies, H., Sallamuddin, T. (2020) Governing AI-Driven Health Research: Are IRBs up to the Task?
 Ethics and Human Research